aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/DEPLOYMENT.md

 - Functional Tests
 - Emissions Factor Reference Databases

+## What it does

+This Quickstart provides core functionality to accelerate data ingestion, processing, calculation, storage, analytics and insights.
+The following list outlines the current capabilities and limitations of the CarbonLake Quickstart.
+Please submit a PR to request additional capabilities and features.
+We appreciate your feedback as we continue to improve this offering.

+### Capabilities

+The following list of capabilities covers current capabilities as recorded and updated August 2022:

+1. Accepts CSV formatted data inputs as S3 upload to CarbonLake Landing Bucket
+2. Accepts mult-part and standard upload via S3 CLI, Console, and other programmatic means
+3. Accepts single file upload via AWS Amplify console with optional web application
+4. Provides daily data compaction at midnight in local time
+5. Performs calculation using pre-built GHG calculator lookup table
+6. Can accept new calculator lookup table and data model with required updates to JSON files for data quality AND calculator.

+### Limitations

+The following list of limitations covers current known functional limitations as recorded and updated August 2022:

+1. Does not accept file type JSON, Parquet, XML, and all image file types.
+2. Does not accept multi-file upload via sample web application
+3. Does not allow for data model update from a single data model file source (currently requires manual editing of multiple files).

 ## 💲 Cost and Licenses

 You are responsible for the cost of the AWS services used while running this Quick Start reference deployment.
 There is no additional cost for using this Quick Start.